DarienLibrary/website_content/content/parents_services/parents.md

 <div class="col-md-6">

 ### Storytimes and Programs
 Storytimes are for babies, toddlers and children up to age 5.
 The Children's Library offers other programs for children up to age 12.
+Some programs are registered which is done during an open registration period.
+Others are weekly Drop-In Programs for anyone to join without prior notice.
+[View Storytime listings](/storytimes "Storytimes")
 <br />
 <br />